 Master of Applied Psychology

-Studying for your Master of Applied Psychology at the University of Waikato allows you to gain an in-depth knowledge of one of three key areas of applied psychology.
+Studying for your Master of Applied Psychology at the University of Waikato allows you to gain an in-depth knowledge of one of two key areas of applied psychology.

-You'll choose your specialist area in behaviour analysis, community psychology or organisational psychology.
+You'll choose your specialist area in behaviour analysis or community psychology.
 You'll develop a detailed understanding of the underlying ideas relating to your chosen area, as well as learn about the fundamental principles and guiding values connected to your specialist field.